souravsud/Copernicus-DEM-downloader/README.md

 ## Additional Capabilities:

-- The downloaded dem file is not formatted to .stl format- and also has rotation and cropping options
+- The downloaded dem file can now be formatted to .stl file- and also has rotation and cropping options